ilanschnell/bitarray/README.md

 2019-XX-XX   1.2.0:

-  * add bitarray.utils module which provides useful utility functions
+  * add bitarray.util module which provides useful utility functions
-  * deprecate `bitarray.bitdiff` in favor of `bitarray.utils.count_xor`
+  * deprecate `bitarray.bitdiff` in favor of `bitarray.util.count_xor`
   * use markdown for documentation
   * fix bug in .count() on 32bit systems in special cases when array size is 2^29 bits or larger